-This was one of my mom’s weekly dishes growing up.
+This chicken planks recipe was one of my Mom’s weekly dishes growing up.
 They are so good!
 Our friends would hear we were having chicken planks and conspicuously hang around our house until Mama called us in for supper so they could secure an invite.
 After all, aren’t Southerners known for their fried chicken?

-Please don’t get low salt or no salt crackers, just trust me on this.
+- Saltine crackers (please don’t get low salt or no salt crackers, just trust me on this).

-Drop into hot oil.
-I cook mine on a medium to medium high heat.
-I like to use a heavy skillet for this.
-Turn after they brown on one side and continue cooking
+Drop them into the hot oil.
+I cook mine on medium to medium-high heat.
+I like to use a heavy skillet for this, like my cast-iron skillet.
+Turn after they brown on one side and continue cooking.

-Remove from the pan and place on paper towel lined plate.
+Remove from the pan and place on a paper towel-lined plate.

-These are wonderful with any dipping sauce, or on their own.
+These chicken planks are wonderful with any dipping sauce, or on their own.